Airport station (MARTA)

 The upper level consists of an island platform between two tracks, while the mezzanine contains the fare gates inside the airport terminal.
 Since all trains are northbound from here, the island platform is set up such that the "southbound" side is for Doraville (Gold Line) trains and the "northbound" side is for North Springs (Red Line) trains.
-This is the second busiest railway station on the MARTA system, only surpassed by Five Points.
+This is the second busiest railway station on the MARTA system, surpassed only by Five Points.

 This station provides access to the airport's North and South Terminals.
 Free transfer service is provided outside and across the street by the ATL Skytrain to the Georgia International Convention Center and the new Consolidated Rental Car Facility.

 The Airport station is located within the city limits of College Park and is the only station in Clayton County, while all others are in either Fulton or DeKalb counties.

 History

 The Airport station was constructed in the late 1970s as part of the current Hartsfield-Jackson midfield terminal complex, which opened on September 21, 1980.
 However, it only became connected to the rest of the system with the extension of the South Line to the airport in 1988, which also included the College Park station.